 Jacque Gray, PhD - Bio Sketch

 Jacque worked in medical research at the Oklahoma Health Sciences Center in Oklahoma City and at the Norman Regional Hospital.
-Gray worked for over eight years providing counseling, assessment, and program development services through the Creek County Health Department in Oklahoma.
-She came to North Dakota in 1999 as a visiting professor in the UND Department of Counseling and in 2001 Gray became a post-doctoral fellow at the Grand Forks Human Nutrition Research Center of the USDA Agricultural Research Service.
-Gray joined the Center for Rural Health in 2004.
+For more than eight years, she provided counseling, assessment, and program development services through the Creek County Health Department in Oklahoma.
+She came to North Dakota in 1999 as a visiting professor in the UND Department of Counseling.
+In 2001 Jacque became a post-doctoral fellow at the Grand Forks Human Nutrition Research Center of the United States Department of Agriculture's Agricultural Research Service.
+Jacque joined the Center for Rural Health in 2004.

-Established in 1980, the Center for Rural Health is one of the nation’s most experienced rural health organizations.
-It has developed a full complement of programs to assist researchers, educators, policymakers, healthcare providers and, most importantly, rural residents to address changing rural environments by identifying and researching rural health issues, analyzing health policy, strengthening local capabilities, developing community-based alternatives, and advocating for rural concerns.
+Established in 1980, the CRH is one of the nation’s most experienced rural health organizations.
+It has developed a full complement of programs to assist researchers, educators, policymakers, healthcare providers, and most important, rural residents to address changing rural environments by identifying and researching rural health issues, analyzing health policy, strengthening local capabilities, developing community-based alternatives, and advocating for rural concerns.